 - Adorkable: Most of his characters.
-His male leads are often socially-awkward guys who have problems with women, while many of his female leads are Cloudcuckoolanders.
+His male leads are often socially-awkward guys who have problems with women, while many of his female leads being Cloudcuckoolanders.

 - Art Evolution: An extreme case of evolution.
-His art style changed drastically during the years.
+His art style has changed drastically during the years.
 This is especially blatant if you read his Short Story Collection or Elfen Lied.
 He seems to have found a solid art style since 2005.

 - The Lynn Okamoto Short Story Collection features a panel and a commentary of the author after every one-shot.
 Those panels show characters from the respective short story, but in Okamoto's recent art style.

 - Author Appeal: Basically every trope listed here.
-Some of his Fanservice include foot fetish (very blatant in Gokukoku No Brynhildr).
+Some of his Fanservice include foot fetish (very blatant in Brynhildr in the Darkness).
 He also seems to be inspired by German and Northern mythologies (as shown in Brynhildr in the Darkness).
 Additionally, MP5s are typically shown at least once.

 - Bittersweet Ending: Some of his works.
 They often border to Downer Endings.

 - Break the Cutie: A staple.
 In almost every work, a single or several characters are tortured, traumatized, Mind Raped or etc.

 - Childhood Friend Romance: Many of the romances began in the childhood.

 - Classical Anti Hero: Many of his male heroes.

-- Crapsack World: Both Elfen Lied and Gokukoku No Brynhildr are featured in such settings.
+- Crapsack World: Both, Elfen Lied and Brynhildr in the Darkness, are featured in such settings.

 - Cloudcuckoolander: Many of his female characters.